ivodeliefde/masterThesis/README.md

 2. Retrieve, integrate and aggregate data from all relevant sources for a sensor data request.

 ## Methods
-A catalogue service can be used to discover a SOS, but the semantic web has a number of characteristics that make could make a good alternative.
+A catalogue service can be used to discover a SOS, but the semantic web has a number of characteristics that could make it a good alternative.
 The metadata is explicitly defined on the web, with a multitude of links to related data.
 The semantic web can therefore be crawled to find the data sources that are relevant, instead of making a specific request to a catalogue service at a specific URL.

 When different data sources are being used the data needs to be integrated.
 From the multiple responses a single data set has to be created to work return to the user.
 The semantics make sure that data about the same observed properties or data created by the same procedure are grouped together.